Warsaalk/Polytate/README.md

 	<script type="text/javascript" src="js/jquery.js"></script>
 	<script type="text/javascript" src="js/polytate.min.js"></script>
 ```
-The pages you want to use need to be links, A elements in HTML.
-They also need to have this class: polytate-item
+The pages you want to use need to be links, A elements in HTML, i call them items.
+They also need to have this class: polytate-item.
+When the same link is used in the same context, they'll point to the same pane.
 ```html
 	<ul id="menu">
 		<li><a href="one.html" class="polytate-item">One</a></li>